StreetSupport/mhp/site/content/our-resources/_index.md

 ---
-title: Our Resources
+title: Resources
 hero:
-  image:
+  ? image
 resources:
-  body: >-
+  body: A collection of reports, guides and videos to learn about homelessness in
-    A collection of reports, guides and videos to learn about homelessness in Manchester and the work of the Partnership, as well as how to best support people experiencing homelessness.
+    Manchester and the work of the Partnership, as well as how to best support people experiencing homelessness.
   heading: Resources
 ---